European Holocaust Memorial in Landsberg: Today's facility

 During conservation work in Camp VII of the former Landsberg-Kaufering subcamp complex, signatures of Jewish prisoners were discovered in March 2015.

 At the end of the conservation work on the former Kaufering VII concentration camp, the Bayerische Ingenieurskammer-Bau together with the Bavarian State Office for Monument Preservation honored the European Holocaust Memorial Foundations commitment with the Bavarian Monument Preservation Award 2016 in gold.
 The juries reasoning: "The prize-worthiness of this monument lies in particular in the efforts to give a future to an important document of a concentration camps remote camp as unchanged as possible.
 The solution found, to secure the partially damaged clay tubes only from the outside, is to be emphasized.
 The courageous approach of only conserving the clay tubes and the coordination of all measures between the planners and the restorer represent an outstanding achievement".

 As a necessary complement to the European Holocaust Memorial with the historical monuments of the former Kaufering VII concentration camp, the construction of a documentation centre as a "place of information, remembrance and encounter" in front of the former Kaufering VII concentration camp was themed for the first time in 2012.
 This initiative of the European Holocaust Memorial Foundation prompted the Stiftung Bayerische Gedenkstätten to commission a feasibility study for a documentation site of the former Kaufering concentration camps remote complex in 2015, which was presented in the fall of 2016.

-Even more than 75 years after world war II, in 2021 it's only possible to visite the European Holocaust Memorial after pre-registration and wirh accompaniment.
+Even more than 75 years after world war II, in 2021 it's only possible to visite the European Holocaust Memorial after pre-registration and with accompaniment.